 D.I.Y.
 If you can do some of the work yourself, that can shave a significant amount off the price.
 Many companies actually sell inground pool kits that provide you with all the material you need.
 However, if you’re not up to doing everything, look for a contractor who will work with you (some will and some won’t).

-Extras You May Want or Need
+Add-ons You May Want or Need

-Pool Pricing Outlook for 2017
+Pool Pricing Outlook for 2023

 There’s one more variable in swimming pool costs that’s impossible to ignore – time.
 Like everything else, pool prices are subject to change.
 That’s why, if you stumble upon an article on pool installation costs from several years ago, you’re likely to get different (read: inaccurate) information.

-That’s especially true as the Great Recession fades from view.
 Not so long ago, pool builders were under pressure to keep prices low due to a weak economy and the resulting lack of consumer demand.
 That’s no longer the case.
 These days, the pool industry is in a much better place, and thus prices for new swimming pools are once again on the upswing.

-Given current projections for the housing market and the economy in general, our prediction is that the cost of an inground pool will continue to rise in 2017 and beyond.
+Given current projections for the housing market and the economy in general, our prediction is that the cost of an inground pool will continue to rise in 2023 and beyond.
 In other words, if you’re thinking about building a pool, prices probably aren’t going any lower than they are right now.

 We told you it wouldn’t be simple to answer the question of how much an inground pool costs.
 Hopefully by reading this and other articles on this site, you’ll have a solid start in your research.
 When you’re ready, get in touch with at least three contractors (they should provide free estimates).
 It’s also a good idea to visit prospective contractors at their place of business.
-As anyone who’s ever built a home or done any sort of large renovations knows, the most important factor in success is finding a contractor you can trust.
+As anyone who’s ever built a home or done any sort of major renovation knows, the most important factor in success is finding a contractor you can trust.